 Who’s this random guy behind the scenes of the blog, you ask?
 Well, you’ve come to the right place to find out.

-My name is Dennis Chu and I am an aeronautical engineer currently working in central Florida.
-I love to cook and I love to eat, with both activities helping to fuel the contents of this food blog.
+My name is Dennis Chu and I am an aeronautical engineer currently working in southern California.
+I love to cook and I love to eat, both of which fit in perfectly to fuel this food blog.

-In the past, when people would ask me for restaurant recommendations, I found that I was only naming off chain restaurants.
+In the past, when people would ask me for restaurant recommendations, I found that I was really only naming off chain restaurants.
 So, in an effort to push myself to go out and explore the local area for those hidden gems, this food blog was born.
-Now, it’s a great avenue for me to continue finding those local eats and documenting my food journey as I explore new places, with a little sprinkle of some cooking of my own as well.
+It’s turned into a great creative side project of mine where I can document my food journey as I explore new places, with a little sprinkle of some cooking of my own as well.

 When I was 5, my mom got me this kids’ cookbook from Barnes & Noble that I used to read endlessly from cover-to-cover.
 It was an awesome book, filled with these recipes and all this artwork.
 My mom even tells me that the cookbook helped me improve my ability to read and speak English (I spoke Cantonese growing up).
 I always remember how much fun I had baking recipes from that cookbook, whether it be muffins or brownies or cookies, and that love of making food continued on as I began to watch my dad cook dinner during the weeknights.
 You could say that I went from mixing bowls and the oven to frying pans and the stovetop.